thoughtspot/cs_tools/tools/dependency checker/README.md

-  --username USERNAME  frontend user to authenticate to ThoughtSpot with --password PASSWORD  frontend password to authenticate to ThoughtSpot with --disable_ssl        whether or not to ignore SSL errors --log_level INFO     verbosity of the logger (used for debugging)
+  --username USERNAME  frontend user to authenticate to ThoughtSpot with --password PASSWORD  frontend password to authenticate to ThoughtSpot with --disable_ssl        whether or not to ignore SSL errors --disable_sso        whether or not to disable SAML integration --log_level INFO     verbosity of the logger (used for debugging)
 ~~~